wohaco/despace/venus.md

       1. The structure of the atmosphere of Venus was determined, three layers of clouds were found, & the composition of aerosols that make up the cloud layers was determined.
 Under the clouds‑an eternal haze without any changes.
 On the surface, even on the night side, there is no large temperature difference — the greenhouse effect (about 96 % of the CO₂ in the atmosphere).
 There are no shadows on the surface — all because of Rayleigh scattering.
 Atmospheric samples were collected & analyzed.
 Very little of the sun's light reaches the surface of Venus. during the day, the level of illumination is the same as at dusk on Earth.
 But the chase for lightning has not yet led to anything.
    - **Surface:**
       1. To study the surface of Venus, you can resort to various techniques.
       1. Since the atmosphere of Venus is not transparent for the visible range of wavelengths, many devices have photographed its surface in the radio range of electromagnetic radiation.
 Almost the entire surface (98 %) was captured in high resolution, & almost a quarter of the surface was captured in stereo (3D map).
 Panoramic images were taken (but only at 180°), where you can see the terrain of the planet in some specific places, as well as weather conditions.
-Thanks to images of the surface, various formations were found on the surface of Venus, such as tesserae, arachnoids, domes, & more.
+Thanks to images of the surface, various formations were found on the surface of Venus, such as tessera, arachnoids, domes, & more.
 Soil samples were taken & the composition (elements/minerals) was determined.
       1. The surface of the planet is quite young (about 500 M years), but it does not show signs of activity.
       1. No volcanoes were detected directly, only sub/surface areas with elevated temperatures were detected.
 Also, during a long mission, a surge of volcanic gas SO₂ was detected, which together with the previous point can indirectly confirm the assumption of the presence of volcanism on the planet, but only an assumption.

 **What to do/explore.** <mark>TBD: maybe, a bit of priorities here?</mark>

    - **General:**
-      1. Types of venusian SC:
+      1. Types of Venusian SC:
          - balloon:
             - gigantic,
             - large,
-            - maneureable,
+            - maneuverable,
             - manned,
          - ground base:
             - manned,
             - unmanned,
          - lander:
             - net,
-            - maneureable,
+            - maneuverable,
             - manned,
             - ≥ 3 hours,
             - ≥ 5 hours,